 Deepfakes

-deepfake is an image, audio, or video file that uses generative AI to convincingly impersonate a person's voice or other aspect of their likeness.
-While most instances of deepfakes involve a degree of humor due to their unbelievability, hackers have used AI-based technology to create and use deepfakes for malicious purposes.
-By using AI to manipulate a person's voice and appearance to fit their intentions, deepfakes provide a way for hackers to increase the plausible nature of their requests.
+A deepfake is an image, audio, or video that uses AI to impersonate a person's voice or other aspect of their likeness.
+While most instances of deepfakes involve some humor because they're unconvincing, hackers use AI-based technology to create and use deepfakes for malicious purposes.
+By manipulating a person's voice and appearance, deepfakes provide a way to make fake requests more credible.

-The first notable case of an AI-generated deepfake used in a large-scale identity theft occurred in March 2019.
-According to the Wall Street Journal, the attack's perpetrator created an audio clip impersonating a German company's CEO requesting a wire transfer to an offshore account.
-The attacker then called a UK employee and played the recording, persuading that employee to comply with the request and send $243,000 to the perpetrator's account.
+The first notable case of an AI-generated deepfake used in a large-scale identity theft occurred in 2019.
+According to the Wall Street Journal, the attacker created an audio clip impersonating a German CEO requesting a wire transfer to an offshore account.
+The attacker then called a UK-based employee and played the recording, persuading them to comply with the request and send $243,000 to the perpetrator's account.

-While deepfakes are common in memes and other funny cases, they're not typically used in identity theft attempts.
-Brian Schlechter, MITS Technical Team Manager at Bit-Wizards, says these attacks require so much effort that they're usually geared toward high-profile companies that offer a practically guaranteed high price tag.
+While deepfakes are common in memes and other funny cases, they're not typically used in identity theft attempts on everyday people and businesses.
+Brian Schlechter, Director of IT at Bit-Wizards, says these attacks require so much effort that they're usually geared toward executives at high-profile companies that offer a practically guaranteed high price tag.

 "With deepfakes being more of a complex effort, they usually target a particular person," Schlechter explains.
-"Most attempts that businesses see are more generic and do not go after a specific individual, let alone a specific company."
+"Most AI and non-AI identity theft attempts that businesses see are more generic and do not go after a specific individual, let alone a specific company."

 Text-based phishing

-"Hackers can ask AI to help them identify the CEOs for large companies, generate emails that impersonate them, and anything in between," says Monroe.
-"While most think it just helps with writing, AI can help bad actors conduct thorough research within seconds to make their attempts more convincing."
+"Hackers can ask AI to help them identify the CEOs of large companies, generate emails that impersonate them, and do anything in between," says Monroe.
+"While most think it just helps with writing, AI can help them conduct thorough research within seconds to make their attempts more convincing."

 Forged documents

-Like phishing attacks, identity theft perpetrators frequently use AI to create forged documents that convince victims to comply with fraudulent requests.
-Whether it's fake bank statements or medical bills, hackers can use generative AI to forge seemingly authentic files that increase the pressure of their demands.
-Once they have enough information from their victims, attackers can even create counterfeit identity documents that can trick identity verification systems.
-While many are convincing, Schlechter emphasizes that AI-generated files typically accompany and depend on a manufactured sense of urgency.
+Bad actors frequently use generative AI to forge documents like bank statements or medical bills that convince victims to comply with fraudulent, high-pressure requests.
+Once they have enough information from their victims, attackers can even create counterfeit IDs to trick identity verification systems.
+While they can be convincing, Schlechter emphasizes that AI-generated files typically depend on false urgency.

 "While victims say hackers are making more realistic documents, they're not that realistic once you compare them to genuine examples," says Schlechter.
 "Because AI-generated documents have the characteristics that trigger a sense of legitimacy and urgency, you're more likely to believe them."